Professor Jill Venus BSc, PhD

 As Head of the Faculty International Partnerships Office I have oversight of collaborative partnerships with External Educational providers who are delivering programmes on behalf of the University in the disciplines of the Faculty.
 My role is to ensure the smooth servicing of these relationships, ensure academic quality and compliance with quality standards.

-I am currently Programme Director for the DBA and MPhil/PhD programmes in the School of Business, Finance and Management.
+I am currently Programme Manager for the DBA and MPhil/PhD programmes in the School of Business, Finance and Management.

 My research interests are listed below